This course is developed and awarded by the University of Stirling, but taught at the Singapore Institute of Management.

 There is an exam period at the end of each semester.
 While exams do form part of the assessment for most modules, no module is assessed exclusively by examination (usually exams account for 50 percent or less of the final grade).

-On graduation, you will be able to apply sound analytical techniques, underpinning scientific principles and management skills to the challenges faced by the sports related industries.
+Our Sports Business Management course equips you to apply sound analytical techniques, scientific principles and management skills to address the challenges faced by sports-related industries.
 There are many opportunities across a range of sport business organisations, including project management of sporting events or management of a retail sport business.